impact on life - healthcare publishing

 How does Mediation work?

-Usually you will require about 4 sessions but this all depends on the complexity of the issues that need to be resolved and the willingness of parties to adopt a give and take approach.
+that need to be resolved and the willingness of parties to adopt a give and take approach.

-This regulation has been introduced because it is generally believed that it is better for couples to reach their own agreements rather than go to court, which tends to exacerbate the conflict and is usually more expensive than mediation.
+The government now expects anyone who wishes to start court proceedings regarding family matters, e.g., arrangements for children, or financial orders in divorce proceedings, to first have a MIAM meeting with a qualified mediator.
+This regulation has been introduced because it is generally believed that it is better for couples to reach their own agreements rather than go to court, which tends to exacerbate the conflict as well as taking longer and being more expensive than mediation.

 Only mediators authorised by the Family Mediation Council are taking part in this scheme and it is to help support family disputes without the need of going to court.
 For further information contact https://www.gov.uk/guidance/ family-mediation-voucher-scheme